Causes, treatment & prevention of nosebleeds in seniors

 Causes

-There are a number of factors that can cause nosebleeds as we age.
-The medications we take can have a drying effect on our nasal passage, hotter air from staying inside for longer periods of time also tends to dry out the nose and simply changes in our bodies as a result of getting older.
+There are several factors that can cause nosebleeds as we age.
+The medications we take can have a drying effect on our nasal passages.
+Staying indoors for longer periods also tends to dry out the nose, and simply aging can change our bodies in ways that dry out the nose.
 Nosebleeds occur more often as we get older, but are typically not serious.
-However, it should be noted that nosebleeds could be a sign of an underlying medical condition.
-If they are happening frequently or for extended periods of time per occurence, please talk to your doctor.
+However, nosebleeds may be a sign of an underlying medical condition.
+If they are happening frequently or for extended periods of time per occurrence, please talk to your doctor.

 -

-- Underlying health condition, such as arterial hypertension, cardiovascular (heart) issues, liver or kidney disease or difficulty with blood clotting.
+- Underlying health conditions, such as arterial hypertension, cardiovascular (heart) issues, liver or kidney disease, or difficulty with blood clotting.

 - Blood thinning and other prescription drugs

-- Dry weather causing the blood vessels to burst and bleed
+- Dry weather causes the blood vessels to burst and bleed

 - Allergies that dry the nose and weaken the lining